Thinking of solo travel but not sure where to start? START HERE!

 If getting great views is high (excuse the pun) on your list of Kuala Lumpur things to do, head up to the observation deck and view the city from above.
 Get yourself a skip the line ticket because the lines can be quite long.

 While we’re on the topic of size, no vacation in Kuala Lumpur would be complete without swinging by the 8.2 hectare Merdeka Square and its giant flagpole.
-At 95m it may not be the tallest in the world (that distinction goes to Azerbaijan’s 165m Palace of Nations flagpole and a few others close behind) but it is strikingly high.
+At 95m it may not be the tallest in the world.
+That distinction now goes to Saudi Arabia’s Jeddah flagpole at 171m, replacing Azerbaijan’s 165m Palace of Nations flagpole and a few others close behind) but it is strikingly high.

-Dataran Merdeka, as the square is called, occupies a major place in Malaysia’s history: this is where the British colony of Malaya became independent in 1957 and where the Union Jack came down for the last time, to be replaced by the new country’s flag.
+Dataran Merdeka (Independence square in Malay) occupies a major place in Malaysia’s history: this is where the British colony of Malaya became independent in 1957 and where the Union Jack came down for the last time, to be replaced by the new country’s flag.
 Each year, Malaysians converge here on 31 August to celebrate the event.

 A shopping spree is one of the key activities in Kuala Lumpur.
 In fact, shopping lies at the heart of the city - it really is hard to resist the combination of sales, variety and welcoming staff.